billyBillLiu/WeCardWiki-CI103-Project-/User-Stories.md

 - I can understand the UI and location of buttons/features easily.
 - I can easily understand the layout of the app.
 - I can navigate the app without any thought or confusion.

+Stub 3: Creating and Saving Cards (Creating Classes and Objects)\
+"As someone who wants to keep track of my information.
+I want to be able to create and edit cards that can be saved on my app." _(S) (SHOULD)_
+- I can add information to my cards.
+- I can change the text on my cards.
+- I can upload an image.
+- I can save information on the app.